DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 5. Necessary files found withing the `work` directory

-6. To shut down and remove all ports from container use `Crtl + c`
+6. To shut down and remove all ports from container use `Crtl + c`, or open a new window and use `docker-compose down`.

 List of Dependencies:
 - **NumPy**: `pip install numpy`